ILIAS-eLearning/ILIAS/docs/documentation/review.md

 ## General Pattern
-We try to lay a strong focus on making feedback **actionable** meaning, the reviewee should have a clear picture on how to react.
+We try to lay a strong focus on making feedback **actionable**, meaning the reviewee should have a clear picture on how to react.
 Inspired by Munckton (see bellow for more details) we propose to use the following structure to reply to PRs:

 ```